babylonhealth/ios-playbook/Cookbook/Technical-Documents/AutomateAUIFlow.md

 Before we continue it's worth looking at the documentation for [XCTest-Gherkin](https://github.com/net-a-porter-mobile/XCTest-Gherkin/blob/master/README.md) to understand [how steps definitions work](https://github.com/net-a-porter-mobile/XCTest-Gherkin/blob/master/README.md#step-definitions).

 #### Paramaters
 In order to make the *step* more robust we can pass in the **country** as a parameter, we need to write a regex capture group and define the data type.
-This part of the step `\"(.*?)\"` will capture the parameter, I user `\"` as a method to demote the boundary of the parameter though this is not technically needed to make the code work, but more of a coding style for readability.
+This part of the step `\"(.*?)\"` will capture the parameter, We've used `\"` as a method to demote the boundary of the parameter though this is not technically needed to make the code work, but more of a coding style for readability.
 The Pod's documentation details that up to two parameters can be passed in, but can be both complex or primitive types.
 Complex types allow us to pass in objects.
 For this step we will take any value and define it as a `String`.

 ## Screen Objects
 Screen objects are intended to contain all code relating to a screen.
 Functions will normally fall into three main types as defined [here](#Screen-Objects).
 Here are some of the interaction functions we need to create for our test.